travis-ci/docs-travis-ci-com/user/reference/overview.md

 if it contains:

 * `ec2`, as in the previous example → the build ran in a container-based environment on Amazon EC2.
-* `packer` → the build ran in a container-based environment on Packet.
+* `packet` → the build ran in a container-based environment on Packet.
 * `gce` → the build ran in a sudo-enabled environment on Google Compute Engine.
 * `wjb` → the build ran on macOS.